On orthogonal local models of Hodge type: Introduction

 \begin{Theorem} Suppose that $d$ and $l$ have the same parity.
 An affine chart of the local model $\Mloc(\Lambda)$ around the worst point is given by $ \Spec(\mathcal{O}[X]/I)$, where $I$ is as above. \end{Theorem}

-Using Theorem \ref{thm1.0} and the reducedness of the fibers of PZ local models (see \cite{PZ}) we have that: \begin{Theorem} The special fiber of $U_{d,l}$ is reduced. \end{Theorem} In Section \ref{special fiber} we give an independent proof of this result by using that the special fiber $\overline U_{d, l}$ is Cohen Macaulay and generically reduced.
+Using Theorem \ref{thm1.0} and the reducedness of the fibers of PZ local models (see \cite{PZ}) we have that: \begin{Theorem} The special fiber of $U_{d,l}$ is reduced. \end{Theorem} In Section \ref{special fiber} we give an independent proof of this result by using that the special fiber $\overline U_{d, l}$ is Cohen-Macaulay and generically reduced.

 In the course of proving the reducedness of $\overline U_{d, l}$, we also determine the number of its irreducible components.
-We find that when $2<l<d-2$, where $l$ is the distance of our lattice to its dual, the special fiber $\overline U_{d, l}$ has two irreducible components.
-When $l=2$ or $l=d-2$, $\overline U_{d, l}$ has three irreducible components.
+We find that when $2<l_*$, where $l_*={\rm min}(l, d-l)$ and $l$ is the distance of our lattice to its dual, the special fiber $\overline U_{d, l}$ has two irreducible components.
+When $l_*=2$, $\overline U_{d, l}$ has three irreducible components.
 In fact, we explicitly describe the equations defining the irreducible components of the special fiber.

 Similar arguments extend to the case that $d$ and $l$ have different parity.
 We give the corresponding hypersurface in a determinantal scheme and the equations of irreducible components of the special fiber in all cases.